 Pre-lab Lectures: At the start of each lab, I will provide a brief introduction to each lab reviewing the physics concepts and highlight any pitfalls with the equipment or misconceptions before we begin the lab.
-Sometimes experiments maybe conducted before you have gotten a chance to discuss them in your corresponding lecture course; thus, information presented in this 15-20-minute brief introduction maybe the missing link between understanding and completing a lab on time versus being lost and struggling for the entire 2 hours.
+Sometimes experiments maybe conducted before you have gotten a chance to discuss them in your corresponding lecture course; thus, information presented in this 15-20-minute maximum brief introduction maybe the missing link between understanding and completing a lab on time versus being lost and struggling for the entire 2 hours.
 Remember, please be on time so you don't miss important information.
+An attempt will be made to post additional information in Blackboard about the labs around a minimum of 2 days before they occur; this information may contain tips and helpful hints about the set-up or common pitfalls or mistakes to avoid.

-Required Reading: The lab manual is vital and will guide you through each lab.
+Required Reading: The lab manual is a vital starting point and will guide you through each lab (I did not write the lab manual).
 It is required that you read the related sections of your lab manual prior to coming to lab; the topics are outlined in the tentative course schedule at the end of this syllabus.
-This prior reading will help you to understand the material being presented in lab and it will also help you ask the appropriate questions when something does not work.
-It will also give you an idea of how long or short the lab will be and if it has been covered in lecture.
-Remember, sometimes experiments maybe conducted before you have gotten a chance to discuss them in your corresponding lecture course; if this is the case, you must read ahead in your lecture textbook along with the laboratory manual, and come ask questions ahead of time, prior to the start of lab [Office Hours: (F 8-9 am & F 10-12 pm and F 1-4 pm)) or by appointment].
+This prior reading will help you to understand the material being presented in lab and it will also help you ask the appropriate questions when something does not work or you do not understand.
+It will also give you an idea of how long or short the lab will be and if it has been covered in lecture or not.
+Remember, sometimes experiments maybe conducted before you have gotten a chance to discuss them in your corresponding lecture course; if this is the case, you must read ahead in your lecture textbook along with the laboratory manual, and come ask questions ahead of time, prior to the start of lab [Office Hours: (F 9-10 am, 11-2 pm, and 3-5 pm) or by appointment].